NFL Rumors: Could The Indianapolis Colts Sign Alshon Jeffery?

 At just 27-years-old, Jeffery is still in the prime of his career.
 If the Colts sign him to a big four-year contract, Jeffery will be in the prime of his career throughout the entire deal.

-While it is intriguing to think about Jeffery signing with the Colts, Ballard will have to be extremely aggressive in order to get him.
+While it is intriguing to think about Jeffery signing with the Colts, Ballard will have to be extremely aggressive to get him.
 Other teams are already preparing to offer him a huge contract.
 That being said, the Colts might very well be one of the best fits for him if they can offer the deal he wants.

 Vegas just released odds on the #Bears keeping Alshon Jeffery: https://t.co/Xthh0UMKFJ pic.twitter.com/cb21yzCEz7